Kandy Travel Guide: 9 Best Things to Do and Travel Tips

 Where to eat in Kandy?

 After full days of sightseeing, we weren’t the most adventurous in going out to eat at night.
-We ended up hitting the same restaurant – Slightly Chilled Lounge – on two of the three nights we stayed in Kandy.
+We ended up hitting the same restaurant – Slightly Chilled Lounge & Sunset Bar – on two of the three nights we stayed in Kandy.

-Run by a British bloke and his Chinese wife, Slightly Chilled (formerly the Bamboo Garden) is a casual open-air rooftop hangout with terrific views of the city’s twinkling lights at night.
+Run by a British bloke and his Chinese wife, it’s a casual open-air rooftop hangout with terrific views of the city’s twinkling lights at night.

 The deep-fried shrimp, cashew chicken and other Chinese-style dishes are tasty.
 And you can get beer, cider and gin-and-tonics too.